qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

 Some of the engines are clearly doing better than others and here are some interesting findings of us:

-* `Qdrant` and `Milvus` are the fastest engines when it comes to indexing time.
-The time they need to build internal search structures is order of magnitude lower than for the competitors.
-* `Qdrant` achives highest RPS and lowest latencies in almost all scenarios, no matter the precision threshold and the metric we choose.
+* **`Qdrant` achives highest RPS and lowest latencies in almost all the scenarios, no matter the precision threshold and the metric we choose.**
+* `Qdrant` and `Milvus` are generally the fastest engines.
+Plus, the time they need to build internal search structures is 3-10x lower depending on config.
+* `Redis` does better than the others while using one thread only.
+When we just use a single thread, the bottleneck is likely to be the python clients, not the servers, where `Redis`'s custom protocol gives it an advantage.
+However, Redis is architecturally limited to only a single thread execution, which makes it impossible to scale vertically.
 * There is a noticeable difference between engines that try to do a single HNSW index and those with multiple segments.
 Single-segment leads to higher RPS but lowers the precision and higher indexing time. `Qdrant` allows you to configure the number of segments to achieve your desired goal.
-* `Redis` does better than the others while using one thread only.
-When we just use a single thread, the bottleneck might be the client, not the server, where `Redis`'s custom protocol gives it an advantage.
-But it is architecturally limited to only a single thread execution, which makes it impossible to scale vertically.
-* `Elasticsearch` is typically way slower than all the competitors, no matter the dataset and metric.